cccs-ducky/stressgrid/README.md

 Stressgrid is an open-source cloud-native tool for load testing at the scale of millions of simulated devices.

+Notes: Docker support added as part of this fork.

 ## Table of Contents

 - [Overview](#overview)